-Gao et al. [5] propose Uniform Random Edge (URE) sampling to generate a sampled graph that accurately approximates various graph properties such as cut-set, volume, association, complement volume, and complement association.
+Gao et al. [4] propose Uniform Random Edge (URE) sampling to generate a sampled graph that accurately approximates various graph properties such as cut-set, volume, association, complement volume, and complement association.
 They present empirical results of their sampling approach on common graph mining tasks such as PageRank and Community Detection.
-Ahmed et al. [6] propose a generic stream sampling framework for big-graph analytics, called Graph Sample and Hold (gSH), which samples from massive graphs sequentially in a single pass, one edge at a time.
-Lin et al. [7] and Wang et al. [8] published a survey of various sampling and summarization approaches for social networks.
+Ahmed et al. [5] propose a generic stream sampling framework for big-graph analytics, called Graph Sample and Hold (gSH), which samples from massive graphs sequentially in a single pass, one edge at a time.
 There has been some recent work in Task-Driven Sampling that performs sampling for a specific task.
-Maiya et al. [9] propose a stratified sampling approach to identify community structure in the graph.
-Relational Classification is used in social, biological, and information networks to understand relationships between entities.
-Ahmed et al. [10] propose a study to demonstrate the impact of sampling algorithms on the Relational Classification problem.
-Venu et al. [11] present a graph sparsification process for graph clustering.
-Sparsification is defined as the process that preserves all the nodes and reduces the edgeset only.
+Maiya et al. [6] propose a stratified sampling approach to identify community structure in the graph.
+Venu et al. [7] present a graph sparsification process for graph clustering.
 Our approach focuses on the graph properties and heterogeneity of the graph to identify the best sampling strategy.